Geneva International Model United Nations: UN Day

-To celebrate the anniversary of the entering into force of the United Nations Charter, GIMUN annually collaborates with the United Nations Office at Geneva to bring a conference entitled “UN Day”, organized on the week of 24 October.
-UN Day gives young people the opportunity to express their visions regarding a selected topic under an underarching theme, in one of various panels lead by selected speakers who are specially invited for the occasion and specialized in the particular area of debate.
-In 2012, a special edition of UN Day was organized, in partnership with the Swiss National Youth Council SNYC, Youth Rep, and Junes, entitled "Decade".
+To celebrate the anniversary of the entering into force of the United Nations Charter, GIMUN annually collaborates with the United Nations Office at Geneva to bring a conference entitled “UN Day”, organised on the 24 October.
+UN Day gives young people the opportunity to express their visions regarding a selected topic under an underarching theme, in one of various panels led by selected speakers who are specially invited for the occasion and specialised in the particular area of debate.
+In 2012, a special edition of UN Day was organised, in partnership with the Swiss National Youth Council SNYC, Youth Rep, and Junes, entitled "Decade".
 This was to commemorate the 10 year anniversary of Switzerland's adhesion to the United Nations.

 Youth Perspectives

 Youth Perspectives is a conference aimed at giving young adults the opportunity to exchange their points of view, negotiate contrasting perspectives, elaborate a common position and then develop a sustainable solution for various issues of contemporary international relations.
 By gathering young people with the purpose of sharing their ideas, the conference aims at reaching conclusions that reflect the position of youth on those matters.
 Due to GIMUN's Special Consultative Status, the outcomes of this conference have been submitted to the United Nations ECOSOC Ministerial Review.